Theo de Jong

-Theodorus Jacob de Jong (born 11 August 1947) is a Dutch former professional footballer and current coach of Nigerian Premier League club Ikorodu United F.C.
+Theodorus Jacob de Jong (born 11 August 1947) is a Dutch former professional footballer and former football coach.

 During his career, he played for NEC Nijmegen and Feyenoord Rotterdam.
 He earned 15 caps and scored 3 goals for the Netherlands national team and played for them in the 1974 FIFA World Cup Final.

 De Jong was a member of the Feyenoord team that won the UEFA Cup in 1974, beating Tottenham Hotspur in the then two-legged final.
 He later played three seasons in Hong Kong for Seiko.

-His son, Dave de Jong, is also a footballer.
+His son, Dave de Jong, was also a professional footballer.